OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
-ms.date: 07/10/2019
+ms.date: 05/07/2020
-description: 'Debug your custom functions in Excel.'
+description: 'Learn how to debug your UI-less custom functions in Excel.'
-title: Custom functions debugging
+title: UI-less custom functions debugging
 localization_priority: Normal
 ---
-# Custom functions debugging
+# UI-less custom functions debugging

-Debugging for custom functions can be accomplished by multiple means, depending on what platform you're using.
+Debugging for UI-less custom functions can be accomplished by multiple means, depending on what platform you're using.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]